 So far, we have largely treated values and variables in Python as being constant over time.
 Once a variable is initialized, its value does not change as the program runs.
 This principle has made it easier to reason about our code: once we assign a variable to a value, we can easily look up the variable’s value at any later point in the program.Indeed, this is a fact that we take for granted in mathematics: if we say “let \(x\) = 10” in a calculation or proof, we expect \(x\) to keep that same value from start to finish!

 However, in programs it is sometimes useful to have variables change value over time.
 We saw one example of this last week when we studied for loops, in which both the loop variable and accumulator are reassigned to different values as the loop iterates.
 In this chapter, we’ll go deeper and investigate two related but distinct ways that a variable can change over time in a program: variable reassignment and object mutation.
-Let’s begin by revisiting variable reassigment.
+Let’s begin by revisiting variable reassignment.

 Variable reassignment